Formula-Student-AI/website/_subteams/perception.md

 ---
 name: perception
 image: /subteams/perception-hero.jpg
+summary: "Vision, LiDAR, and sensor fusion for robust environment understanding."
 ---

 The **Perception** team gives the car its senses.

-We build and maintain the vision and LiDAR stack for robust environment understanding:
+**Focus areas**

+- Camera and LiDAR calibration
-- Object detection, tracking, and semantic segmentation
+- Detection, tracking, and segmentation
-- Multi-sensor fusion (cameras, LiDAR) and calibration
+- Multi-sensor fusion and time sync
-- Dataset tooling, evaluation metrics, and real-time performance
+- Dataset tooling, evaluation, and MLOps